Check every sample with a Specimen Validity Test.

 How can a sample be adulterated?

 Adulterants placed in urine will cause false negatives either by interfering with the screening process or by eradicating the presence of drugs.
 Examples of products that interfere with a drug test include bleach, vinegar, Visine, sodium bicarbonate, sodium nitrite, Drano, soft drinks, and hydrogen peroxide.

 Why should I check a donor’s urine with a Specimen Validity Test?

-Using a Specimen Validity strip or adulterant check as it’s sometimes called is the most effective way to monitor urine integrity.
+Using a Specimen Validity strip or adulterant check, as it’s sometimes called, is the most effective way to monitor urine integrity.
 We cannot express how important checking every sample before urine analysis.
 If you don’t, they win and pass the test.
-Proficient collector/administrators always use Specimen Tests to beat the cheaters and validate the sample is suitable for the drug test kit.
+Proficient collectors/administrators always use Specimen Tests to beat the cheaters and validate the sample is suitable for the drug test kit.